How to Deal With Unexpected Expenses In Your budget.

 Every month my husband and I sit down for our monthly budget meeting.
 Is it fun?
 Nope.
 Do I look forward to it?
 Big no!
-Do I do it anyways because I know it will save me money and I love to save money????
+Do I do it anyways because I know it will save me money????
 Absolutely!

 The monthly budget meeting is the time for us to discuss the previous months budget.
-We go over what worked, what didn’t work and we put together a budget for the new month.
+We go over what worked, what didn’t work and we put together a new budget for the next month.

 Our budget is a zero based budget, meaning every single penny that comes in during the month is budgeted to a certain category.
 There is no excess.
 This not only helps keep us on track, but it also means we have to stick to what was budgeted, no exceptions!

 We try to brainstorm every expense that is likely to arise over the next month.
-Sometimes, we forget something….or other times expenses that we had no way to plan for happen.
+Sometimes, we forget something.
+And other times expenses arise that we had no way to plan for.

 So, we went back to our budget and made it work.
 We were able to cut a few other expenses down in a different category so that we could come up with the $120.
 We have done this enough times that it’s become very easy and low stress.

-Also, set up a direct deposit so that the money is automatically deposited into your emergency savings account.
+When you set up a direct deposit the money is automatically deposited into your emergency savings account from your paycheck (or checking account, depending how it’s set up).
 This way you don’t even have the choice to use that money for anything else.
 If you never even see it, than you won’t even miss it!